Citizenship

 • It is not advisable to use a post office checking service as they will probably tell you your child is not eligible.

 • If the child is born during an overseas assignment to British parents then the child will have full British Citizenship and can pass his/her Citizenship onto any children they have which are born overseas.
+You just need to apply for a passport for the child in the usual way.

 • If the child is not born during an overseas assignment, the child will not have full Citizenship, he/she will be a British Citizen by descent only.
 Children born to parents who are British by descent have no automatic claim to British citizenship.
+The child is still entitled to a British passport.
+Please contact us if you require further information about this.

 Children born after 13 Jan 2010: Children in these circumstances are eligible to be registered as a British Citizen under section 1(3A) of the British Nationality Act.
 They are not eligible for a British Passport until they have been registered.
 Select the relevant category highlighted below on the online form: